gbmhunter/NinjaCalc/README.md

 1. Open the project in WebStorm (`.idea/workspace.xml` file is included in repo), or your favourite text/code editor.
 1. Develop!
 1. Type `npm run dev` to start up the app in development mode (it's hot reloadable).
-1. Type `npm run unit` to run the unit tests.
+1. Type `npm run tests` to run unit and e2e tests.
+Type `npm run unit` to run just the unit tests, `npm run e2e` to run just the e2e tests.

 # Releasing